fontobene/fontobene/SPECIFICATION.md

 ##### Circular Arc Segments

 In addition to straight lines, polylines can contain circular arc segments.
-This is done by adding a third parameter, called *bulge*, to the coordinate pair of the end coordinate of an arc segment.
+This is done by adding a third parameter, called *bulge*, to the **start coordinate** of the arc segment.
 It specifies the central angle of the circular arc segment.
 The bulge is a value from -9 to +9 and represents an angle in degrees from -180° to +180°.
 A positive angle describes a counter clockwise arc segment from the start point to the end point, while a negative angle describes a clockwise arc segment.
 If an arc segment with more than 180° is required, it must be split up into two smaller arc segments.

 ![circular segment](images/circular_segment.png)

 Example:

     [0066] f
-    1,0;1,7.5;2.5,9,-4.5;3,9
+    1,0;1,7.5,-4.5;2.5,9;3,9
     0,6;3,6

 #### References